mtstamp/stamp/README.md

 - **--annotate**: a text file with annotation information for mtDNA.
 An example is provided under the folder refseq.

 **Output files:**
 - **all.q30.var.qc.annot:** a text file (tab-separated) contains information on the variants passing all quality filters and the related mtDNA annotation.
 The status column in this file indicates the type of the variants: "homoplasmy", "heteroplasmy", and "possible heteroplasmy".
-"Possible heteroplasmy" indicates a variant which has VAF great than the provided cutoff but does not pass other quality control filters.
+"Possible heteroplasmy" indicates a variant which has VAF greater than the provided cutoff but does not pass other quality control filters.
 - **all.q30.var.qc.hsd:** the hsd file recording the major allele information different from the reference mtDNA sequence.
 - **all.q30.var.qc.{tped/map/fam}:** the plink files recording the major allele information different from the reference mtDNA sequence.

 ## Other tools
-Several python or R scripts (only with limited comments now) used for processing results generated from **`stamp`** are provied in the folder tools.
+Several python or R scripts (only with limited comments now) used for processing results generated from **`stamp`** are provided in the folder tools.
-Some functionality of those scripts will be incorperated into **`stamp`** in the future.
+Some functionalities of these scripts will be incorporated into **`stamp`** in the future.

-**1. extract and combine alignment information in the ".summary" files output from `stamp align`**
+**1. Extract and combine alignment information in the ".summary" files output from `stamp align`**

 ```bash
 #bam/*.summary is a summary of the results of paired-end read demultiplexing,